sadiqaldawas/Powershell/README.md

 This program based on robocopy "https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy" It's working to add a new item into right click menu, "Paste with SQ robocopy".
-You can install and uninstall through "Install - Uninstall - SQ Robocopy", The second program "SQ-Robocopy-GUI" help you to use robocopy with GUI.
+You can install and uninstall through "Install - Uninstall - SQ Robocopy", The second program "SQ-Robocopy-GUI" is additional helps you to use robocopy with GUI.

 Notes:
   - Please keep the files in the same directory during installation.
-  - It's treact cut option as copy.
+  - It's treacting cut option as copy.

 Screenshots: